Makgeolli: Commercial production

-Geumjeongsanseong Makgeolli, Busan

 Consumption

 Makgeolli is usually served chilled, in a bottle or in a pottery bowl with a ladle.
 Prior to drinking, it is stirred with the ladle, or the bottle is gently flipped upside down several times with the cap on, in order to mix in the settled sediment.
 It is then ladled or poured into individual small bowls, rather than cups, for drinking.
 This is because of the tendency of makgeolli to split into a cloudy white fraction that settles to the bottom and a clear, pale yellow liquid that rises to the top.

 Makgeolli is often served with fried buchimgae, Korean pancakes, such as pajeon (made with scallions), haemul-panjeon (made with scallions and seafood), and bindae-tteok (made with mung beans and pork).
 Consuming makgeolli with these pancakes is a custom often associated with rainy days.
 There are a number of theories regarding the origin.
 The first theory is the effect of association, whereby the sound of the rain is similar to the sizzling sound of a pancake making, so when it rains, pajeon automatically comes to mind.
 The second theory has to do with traditional agricultural culture.
-When the farmers were not able to work due to the rain, especially during the rainy season of Summer, they made pajeon to soothe their hunger and accompanied it with makgeolli, a farmer’s favorite drink.
+When the farmers were not able to work due to the rain, especially during the rainy season of Summer, they made pajeon to soothe their hunger and accompanied it with makgeolli, a farmer's favorite drink.
 Naturally, it became a seasonal food, and the tradition has been passed down to this day.

 Makgeolli may also be mixed with ice and fruits such as mango and pineapple to make fruit cocktails, or with saida (lemon-lime drink) to make a simple cocktail named maksa.
 Makgeolli mixed with kkul (honey) is called kkul-makgeolli.

 Because of the microorganisms present during fermentation, makgeolli is a probiotic product.
 It contains high levels of lactic acid bacteria such as Lactobacillus, as well as vitamins, amino acids, and fiber.
 With a 1.9 percent protein content, over 10 amino acids, vitamin B, inositol and choline, makgeolli is reputed to increase metabolism, relieve fatigue and improve the complexion.